biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/severity_qualifier.md

 ## Domain and Range

-entity to phenotypic feature association -> severity value
+entity to feature or disease qualifiers -> severity value
 ## Inheritance

  *  is_a: association slot